intel-unesp-mcp/infieri2019-session1/README.md

 Much better, isn't it?
 With two threads operating, every cycle is being effectively used.
-This code gets close to the theoretical peak performance expected for one core of the Xeon Phi coprocessor.
+This code gets close to the theoretical peak performance expected for one core of the Xeon Phi™ coprocessor.

 Now open the source code using vi and go to line 55.
 Change the number of threads in `omp_set_num_threads()` to `3` or `4`.
-Remember that the maximum number of threads that each Xeon Phi core can handle is 4, so if you use a number greater than 4, the first four threads will be assigned to one core and the next ones will be assigned to (an)other core(s).
+Remember that the maximum number of threads that each Xeon Phi™ core can handle is 4, so if you use a number greater than 4, the first four threads will be assigned to one core and the next ones will be assigned to (an)other core(s).
 The authors of this code wrote it in such a way that the maximum performance